MJWcodr/new-personal-blog/README.md

-# My own Weblog
+# This is WIP

 This is the template for my weblog.
 It can be built as a docker conatainer.

-Still WIP.
+Still work in progress.